Giants vs. Braves Player Props Betting Odds

 Flores Stats

-- Flores takes a two-game streak with at least one hit into this contest.
-During his last five outings he is hitting .176 with a double, a home run and two RBI.
+- Flores hopes to build on a three-game hitting streak in this matchup.
+During his last five outings he is hitting .250 with a double, a home run and two RBI.

 Flores Recent Games